MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-anti.md

 |-----------|------------------|
 |CountryID|id|

-The goal is to reach the following table where only the the rows from the left table that do not match any from the right table are kept.
+The goal is to reach the following table where only the rows from the left table that do not match any from the right table are kept.

 ![Left anti join final table](images/me-merge-operations-left-anti-final-table.png)